jina-ai/inference-client/README.md

     <img src=".github/README-img/jac-3.png">
 </p>

-After the inference is created and the status is "Serving", you can use the inference client to connect to it.
+After the inference is created and the status is "Serving", you can use Inference Client to connect to it.
 This could take a few minutes, depending on the model you selected.

 ### Client Initialization